 Metabolic Paediatrician, Genetic Metabolic Disorders Service, The Children’s Hospital at Westmead

-Dr Kaustuv Bhattacharya is a UK trained metabolic physician.
-He moved to Sydney, Australia in June 2008 and became the department head of metabolic services at Sydney Children’s Hospitals Network in 2017.
-He is hon Senior Lecturer at Sydney University.
-He has strongly advocated and published in metabolic disease therapeutic research and clinical infrastructure and welcomes delegates to ICIEM in Australia.
+Dr Kaustuv Bhattacharya is a UK trained Paediatrician.
+He moved to Sydney, Australia in June 2008 and has continued to be a full time metabolic physician.
+He has advocated and published in metabolic disease therapeutic research, continuing to promote clinical and translational research infrastructure.
+He is honorary Senior Lecturer at Sydney University and maintains academic commitments both in Sydney, across Australia and internationally.
+Kaustuv warmly welcomes delegates to ICIEM 2021 in Australia.

 Anita INWOOD, Ba Nurs, Grad Dip Paeds, MNP

 Director, Queensland Lifespan Metabolic Medicine Service, Queensland Children’s Hospital, Brisbane, Australia

 Associate lecturer, University of Queensland, Brisbane Australia